predict-idlab/plotly-resampler-benchmarks/reports/README.md

 **interpretation**:
 > The first row represents the total time to construct and render the visualization.
-> The slope of all approaches seems to rise with the increasing number of data points per trace.
+> * The slope of all approaches seems to rise with the increasing number of data points per trace.
-> Remark that `HoloViews`-based approaches scale exponentially in terms of the number of visualized traces, rendering them unsuitable for large multivariate visualizations (*more clear in the second visualization*).
+> * `HoloViews`-based approaches scale exponentially in terms of the number of visualized traces, rendering them unsuitable for large multivariate visualizations (*more clear in the [second visualization](#scaling-to-large-multivariate-data)*).
-> When dealing with more than 10,000,000 samples per series and more than 10 modalities, `Plotly-Resampler` clearly emerges as the only viable toolkit.
+> * When dealing with more than 10,000,000 samples per series and more than 10 modalities, `Plotly-Resampler` clearly emerges as the only viable toolkit.
+>
-> The second row indicates how the memory usage of both `Plotly-Resampler` and `HoloViews LTTB` scales better.
+> The second row indicates how the peak memory usage.
+> * It is clear that `Plotly-Resampler` and `HoloViews LTTB` scale better.
-> These two toolkit-approaches manage to use <700 MB RAM for even the largest configuration (right column), whereas `Matplotlib` and `HoloViews rasterize` exceed 10 GB.
+> These two toolkit-approaches manage to use <700 MB RAM for even the largest configuration (right column).
+> * `Matplotlib` and `HoloViews rasterize` exceed 10 GB.

 ---